Stay comfortable and agile on the trail with the best hiking shoes for men and women. From day trips to thru-hikes, we’ve got you covered.

 Whether you’re a paddler who also plans to hike or a hiker who happens to be near water, the TR1 shoes ($130) will keep your feet happy.

 We like how light they feel on our feet and how easily they shed water.
 With holes at the front and back, they easily drain water and the mesh dries quickly.
 Plus, they help your feet breathe and stay cool even on dry trails.

 The sticky rubber soles provided plenty of traction even when rock-hopping along the river’s edge.
-And we like that the wider toebox design gave our feet room to spread out.
+And we like that the wider toebox design of the TR1 gave our feet room to spread out.

-And the Polygiene-treated insole makes stinky shoes a thing of the past.
+The Polygiene-treated insole makes stinky shoes a thing of the past.
 This is an all-around great shoe for moderate hiking, tropical adventures, and all manner of watersports.
 If you’re taking a trip to Hawaii, for instance, these could be the best hiking shoes for the job.